 LGBT+ groups across Israel have also been sounding the alarm over violence against identifiably LGBT+ individuals.
 It’s a risk the community has become acutely aware of since the 2015 attack.
 “I didn’t feel safe anymore after the attack, especially around super orthodox people with the coats,” Micha says.
 “He pulled the knife out of one of those coats — I felt unsafe for a very long time, but now I’ve regained my sense of security.”

-“People here are always aware and alert in some places,” Shachar says, attributing the rise in attacks over the past year to increasingly caustic political rhetoric and homophobia from right-wing political parties.
+“People here are always aware and alert in some places,” Shachar says, attributing the rise in attacks over the past few years to increasingly caustic political rhetoric and homophobia from right-wing political parties.
 Rabbi Rafi Peretz — who serves as Israel’s education minister and head of the ultranationalist Jewish Home Party — has publicly supported conversion therapy.

-“It’s important to understand that this type of thing directly affects our communities, especially teenagers who are at high risk of self harm and suicide,” Shachar says, noting that LGBT+ people in Peretz’s ultra-Orthodox constituency are at particularly high risk.
+“It’s important to understand that this type of thing directly affects our communities, especially teenagers who are at high risk of self-harm and suicide,” Shachar says, noting that LGBT+ people in Peretz’s ultra-Orthodox constituency are at particularly high risk.
 He recounts stories of young men who have gone to extreme lengths to hide preventative HIV medication from their parents, or calls to the center from petrified, isolated teens, completely unaware that it’s possible to live a happy, healthy life as an LGBT+ person.

 It’s those complex, delicate cases that mark some of the most powerful moments of success for the center, Shachar says.
 A year after arriving at the center homeless, confused and hungry and being referred to a Tel Aviv shelter, the young gay Haredi boy returned, this time as a proud man with a boyfriend.
 “He was at a totally different place and so much stronger,” Shachar says, “it’s just amazing to see that kind of change.”